Itish2003/local_rag/README.md

 ```bash
 chroma run --path ./my_chroma_data
 ```

-Keep this process running.
+Leave this running.
+The `--path` directory will be created if it doesn't exist.

-### b.
-Run the Ollama Server
+### Terminal 2 — Ollama (local embeddings)

 In another terminal window, start the Ollama server.
 This will host the local model needed for generating text embeddings.